King-Gabby/summarizer/README.md

 # summarizer
-This is an hybrid machine learning web-app that is essentially applicable for students, office-workers, professionals and everyday users.
+This is a hybrid machine learning web-app that is essentially applicable for students, office-workers, professionals and everyday users.
+#core features
+summarizer
+learn mode
+dictionary
+library